Utah

 Provo River Fishing Report

-Winter fishing conditions are here and the fish are holding in the slower, deeper runs for the foreseeable future.
-There is some midge activity occurring midday and there are some rising fish that are targeting those midges on the surface.
-Fish small midges, sow bugs, and some other attractor patterns.
+The fish are beginning to move into their winter holding runs.
+Look for trout to be feeding in the slower, deeper runs for the foreseeable future.
+There is some midge and blue winged olive activity occurring midday and there are some rising fish that are targeting those midges and blue wings on the surface.
+Fish small midges, blue winged olives, sow bugs, and some other attractor patterns.
 Don’t be afraid to cover water and fish a streamer through the deeper runs and near cutbanks.
 You might be rewarded with some larger fish.

-Current snowpack in the Provo River Drainage is sitting at 84 percent of normal..
+Current snowpack in the Provo River Drainage is sitting at 20 percent of normal.
+Current water year to date precipitation is sitting at 103 percent of normal.

 Weber River Fishing Report